A New Gauge-Theoretic Construction of 4-Dimensional Hyperk\"ahler ALE Spaces: An Overview of the Gauge-Theoretic Construction

 \subsection{Further reduction}

-Everything regarding to the hyperkähler structure on $C^\infty(S^2/\Gamma, E(\Gamma))$ appearing in this subsection will be discussed in detail in Section 4.
+Everything regarding to the hyperk{\"a}hler structure on $C^\infty(S^2/\Gamma, E(\Gamma))$ appearing in this subsection will be discussed in detail in Section 4.
 Here we give a brief overview.
-It turns out that $C^\infty(S^2/\Gamma, E(\Gamma))$ can be given a hyperkähler structure.
+It turns out that $C^\infty(S^2/\Gamma, E(\Gamma))$ can be given a hyperk{\"a}hler structure.